SamGhata/TryHackMe/Looking_Glass/README.md

 ssh-search 10.10.16.141

 example result:<br>
-The real SSH service is on one of the remaing ports from 10048 to 10053.
+The real SSH service is on one of the remaing ports from 10048 to 10053.<br>
-Test them using:
+Test them using:<br>
 ssh -o StrictHostKeyChecking=No 10.10.16.141 -p 10048